lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.16 Arriving in Calviola ~ No.19 Before arriving at Neustadt    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

-This event occurs when speaking with Elena, who is in a house to the left of the Oberon Corporation building in Valviola.
+This event occurs when speaking with Elena, who is in a house to the left of the Oberon Corporation building in Calviola.
 She asks the party to assist her in finding her father, who is half Calviolan and half Seinegaldian.
-If you do not complete (trigger?) this Side-Quest, the second part, [Calviola's Elena 2], WILL NOT occur.
+If you do not complete (trigger?) this Side-Quest, the second part, [Calviola's Elena 2](projects/destiny-dc/stahn-guide?id=side-quest-076-calviola39s-elena-2), will NOT occur.